-NUJ Gen Sec Michelle Stanistreet speaking at LFB
+NUJ General Secretary Michelle speaking at LFB on women in journalism

-At the other end of the spectrum of age and experience, "more women journalists forced to work for free... on long internships" with "quite a few examples particularly in magazines" where they are bullied and subject to sexual harassment at a time when they are "very fearful of rocking the boat."
+At the other end of the spectrum of age and experience are "more women journalists forced to work for free... on long internships" with "examples particularly in magazines" where they are subject to sexual harassment at a time when they are "very fearful of rocking the boat."

-The NUJ compiled a dossier with evidence from staff and freelance contributors which went to Dinah Rose QC's inquiry into the BBC and Jimmy Savile, giving detail on contemporary "bullying, sexism, harassment" on top of the evidence of historical abuse.
+The NUJ compiled a dossier with evidence from staff and freelances which went to Dinah Rose QC's inquiry into the BBC and Jimmy Savile, giving detail on contemporary "bullying, sexism, harassment".
 It "had a massive impact" and led to the change in policy the BBC now have in place.
 There have been cases where abusers have been "stripped of management posts... sidelined on the way to a nice redundancy... this is progress to the way it should be."

-Michelle ended by asking women members to email their experiences of harassment and discrimination to her, in confidence, via firstname.lastname@example.org
+Michelle ended by ask women members to email their experiences of harassment and discrimination to her, in confidence: please email firstname.lastname@example.org